St Ives Lifeboat Station: Description

-The lifeboat house is situated at the landward end of the West Pier facing a slipway into the harbour.
+The lifeboat house is situated at the landward end of West Pier facing a slipway into the harbour.
 Both boats are kept inside on carriages and launched with the aid of tractors.
-The building is built in local granite to blend with its surroundings.
-A large central portion houses the AWB.
-It is flanked by two wings, that on the harbour side for the IRB, the one on the town side is used as a fund-raising gift shop.
+The building is built in local granite to blend in with its surroundings.
+A large central portion houses the ALB.
+It is flanked by two wings, that on the harbour side for the ILB, the one on the town side is used as a fund-raising gift shop.